 Sameena Siddiqui is an Associate Curator of Adult Programs at Surrey Art Gallery.
 She is also a Ph.D. candidate and SRSF doctoral fellow at the Department of Art History, Visual Art and Theory, University of British Columbia, Canada.
 Siddiqui has presented her research at several international conferences and residencies and published in photography journals.
 Her dissertation research won the MFAH Joan and Stanford Alexander Dissertation Award, US, 2021.

-Thauberger is an artist and filmmaker and an Assistant Professor of Visual Art at the University of British Columbia.
-Her artistic work is primarily concerned with experimental and community/collaborative practices in social documentary.
-Her research interests include site based art and activism, and artists’ use of archival materials.
-Thauberger has produced and exhibited her work internationally including recent exhibitions at the Contemporary Art Gallery in Vancouver and the inaugural Karachi Biennale.
+Thauberger is an artist and filmmaker and an Associate Professor of Visual Art at the University of British Columbia.
+Her artistic work involves collaborative research and is primarily concerned with the relationship between community narratives and geopolitical histories.
+Thauberger has produced and exhibited her work internationally including recent exhibitions at the Contemporary Art Gallery in Vancouver and the Kaunas Biennial in Lithuania.

 Tania Willard (Secwépemc Nation, b.
 1977) is an artist and curator of mixed Secwépemc and settler ancestry.
 Willard’s research and creative processes are informed by land-based and community-engaged art practices, connections to culture and family, and intersections between Aboriginal and other cultures.
 Often focusing on Secwépemc aesthetics, language and land, Willard explores the shifts and tensions between ideas of the contemporary and the traditional.
 Willard centres art as an Indigenous resurgent act through her collaborative projects and her support of language revitalization efforts in Secwépemc communities.
 Willard’s personal curatorial projects include BUSH gallery, a conceptual space for land-based art and action led by Indigenous artists.
 Willard received an MFA from UBC Okanagan in 2018.
 Her work has been the subject of solo exhibitions at Kamloops Art Gallery; Burnaby Art Gallery; and SFU Audain Gallery, Vancouver.
 Her work has been featured in group exhibitions at FotoFocus Biennial; Cincinnati Arts Centre; Haus der Kulturen der Welt, Berlin Germany; Morris and Helen Belkin Art Gallery; and Open Studio Contemporary Printmaking Centre, Toronto.
 Willard has curated numerous exhibitions, including the traveling exhibition Beat Nation: Art, Hip Hop and Aboriginal Culture that began at the Vancouver Art Gallery (co-curated with Kathleen Ritter); Exposure: Native Art and Political Ecology at the IAIA Museum of Contemporary Native Arts, Santa Fe; Unceded Territories: Lawrence Paul Yuxweluptun at the Museum of Anthropology (co-curated with Karen Duffek); and CUSTOM MADE at Kamloops Art Gallery.
 She was a curator in residence with grunt gallery and Kamloops Art Gallery.
 Willard was selected as one of five curators for a national scope exhibition in collaboration with Partners in Art and National Parks.
 She received the 2016 Hnatyshyn Foundation Award for Curatorial Excellence in Contemporary Art, the 2020 Shadbolt Foundation VIVA Award, and was named a 2022 Forge Project Fellow.
 Her work with BUSH gallery was recognized through the Ruth Foundation for the Arts Future Studies award (2022).
 Willard is an Assistant Professor in the Faculty of Creative and Critical Studies and Gallery Director at UBC Okanagan in Syilx territories (Kelowna, BC).